Continual Learning: Applications and the Road Forward: Future directions for continual learning

 In the past, continual learning research has achieved interesting empirical results.
 In contrast to classic machine learning, not much is known about whether and under which conditions, we can expect results.
 Many theoretical results rely on the i.i.d assumption, among which the convergence of stochastic gradient descent and the difference between expected and empirical risk in many PAC-bound analyses (although there are some exceptions, e.g.~\citealt{pentina2014pac}).
 Crucially, the i.i.d.\ assumption is almost always broken in continual learning, as illustrated by the problems in Section~\ref{sec:cl-problems}.
 To a certain extent this also happens in training with very large datasets, due to the computational cost of sampling data batches in an i.i.d.\ fashion compared to ingesting them in fixed but random order.
 Not having theoretical guarantees means that continual learning research is often shooting in the dark, hoping to solve a problem that we do not know is solvable in the first place.

 To understand when and under which assumptions we can find solutions, new concepts in a number of directions need to be developed in order to theoretically grasp continual learning in its full breadth.
 A key aspect is optimization.
 In which sense and under which conditions do continual learning algorithms converge to stable solutions?
 And what kind of generalization can we expect?
 We want to emphasize that we should not be misguided by classical notions of those concepts.
-It might be, for instance, more insightful to think of continual learning as tracking a time-varying target when reasoning about convergence~\citep[\eg][]{abel2023definition}, and classic, static, notions of generalization might not work here, although initial results by~\citet{zimin2019tasks} are promising.
+It might be, for instance, more insightful to think of continual learning as tracking a time-varying target when reasoning about convergence~\citep[\eg][]{abel2023definition}. \Ra{Algorithms designed from this perspective can outperform solutions that are converged in the classical sense, a result of acknowledging the temporal coherence of our world~\citep{sutton2007role,silver2008sample}.
+They show the potential for continual learning algorithms to improve over static systems}, although that does not mean more classical, static notions of convergence are not useful, as illustrated by~\citet{zimin2019tasks}.
 Even if it is possible to find a good solution, it is unclear whether this is achievable in reasonable time, and crucially, whether it can be more efficient than re-training from scratch. ~\citet{knoblauch2020optimal} show that even in ideal settings continual learning is NP-complete, yet~\citet{mirzadeh2021linear} empirically illustrate that often there are linear low-loss paths to the solution, reassuring that solutions that are easy to find are not unlikely to exist.

 Not all continual learning is equally difficult.
 An important factor is the relatedness of old and new data.
 In domain adaptation, \citet{david2010impossibility} have shown that without assumptions on the data, some adaptation tasks are simply impossible.
 Empirically~\citep{zamir2018taskonomy} and to some extent theoretically~\citep{prado2022theory}, we know that in many cases transfer is successful because most tasks are related.
 Similar results for continual learning are scarce.
 Besides data similarity, the problem setting is an important second facet.
 For instance, class incremental learning is much harder than its task-incremental counterpart, as it additionally requires the predictions of task-identities~\citep{van2022three, kim2022theoretical}.
 We believe that understanding the \emph{difficulty of a problem} and having \emph{formal tools expressive enough to describe or understand relatedness between natural data} will allow a more principled approach, and better guarantees on possible results.